quicwg/qlog/draft-marx-qlog-main-schema.md

 optimal offsets can be stored in this field for future usage.

 #### time_units
-Since timestamps can be stored in various granularities, this field allows to indicate whether storage happens in either milliseconds ("ms") or microseconds ("us").
+Since timestamps and other time-related values can be stored in various granularities, this field allows to indicate whether storage happens in either milliseconds ("ms") or microseconds ("us").
 If this field is not present, the default value is "ms".
-This configuration setting applies to all other timestamps in the trace file as well, not just the "time_offset" field.
+This configuration setting applies to all other timestamps and time-related values in the trace file and its consituent events as well, not just the "time_offset" field.

 #### original_uris
 This is an optional parameter used when merging multiple individual qlog files or